coaxialdolor/coaxial-terminal-ai/README.md

 - Risky commands (rm, chmod, etc.) require additional confirmation
 - Shell state-changing commands are explicitly marked
 - Safe subprocess execution for normal commands

+## Disclaimer

+**TerminalAI is provided as-is without any warranties.
+Use at your own risk.**

+The developers of TerminalAI cannot be held responsible for:
+- Data loss
+- System damage
+- Any other adverse effects resulting from executing commands suggested by the AI

+Always review commands before executing them, especially those that modify system files or can potentially delete data.
+The AI assistant makes its best effort to provide appropriate commands, but it may not always suggest the optimal or safest solution for your specific environment.

 ## Help and Documentation